-Join Michael Lehman for an in-depth discussion in this video Understanding the Azure Blob API, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Understanding the Azure Blob API, part of Building Windows Phone 8 Apps with Azure.

 …If you followed along so far, you followed through the…process of updating plain old notes to cloud notes by…adding windows as your table storage and storing our data,…in the cloud, instead of storing it in a local file.…Now we're going to enhance this by…using Windows Azure Blob storage to store images.…If you're beginning to work with Windows Azure storage, let's say you…actually know how to use Windows Azure Table Storage and you're coming…here just to figure out how to use Blob storage.…I'm going to refresh the information I put at…the beginning of the chapter about table storage.…